 The Osprey Talon 22 is equipped with the Stow-On-The-Go hiking pole attachment system, ice tool holder, LidLock helmet attachment point and LED light attachment point.

 The hiking pole attachment system allows you to easily attach or detach hiking poles without having to take the backpack off.
 This system comes in extremely handy (especially when doing via ferrata trips) and I was very satisfied with it.
 The LidLock helmet attachment point is designed for biking helmets but I didn’t have any problems attaching my climbing helmet to it– I just slid the plastic through the ventilation hole and my helmet stayed securely attached throughout the hike.
 I haven’t yet tested the ice tool holder or LED light attachment point (primarily meant for bikers) but they seem durable and well-designed.

 On the chest strap there is also a discreet emergency whistle which can come in handy if things go wrong.

 I used the daypack on the Gradiska Tura trail and I can’t say a single bad thing about it.
 The Osprey Talon 22 is light, comfortable and extremely functional.
 I was especially satisfied with the well-placed pockets, Stow-On-The-Go hiking pole attachment system and LidLock helmet attachment point.
 I would recommend this product to everybody who needs a high-quality daypack for one day hiking trips.

-Note: In early 2017 Osprey released a new version of the Talon 22 daypack.
-The daypack now features an improved backpanel and hip belt.
+Note: In early 2021 Osprey released a new version of the Talon 22 daypack.
+The daypack now features a redesigned stiff AirScape back panel (made of HDPE with EVA foam) and BioStretch harness/hip belt.